bucsspring2024/final-project-me57/README.md

 8. Pause screen

 Actual
+1. Dynamic (can move,shoot and interact) character
+2. Obstacle collisions
 ### Classes

 - << You should have a list of each of your classes with a description >>